Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 Format:

-- 254 characters for Transfer CFT to a non-Transfer CFT.
+- 254 characters for Transfer CFT to a non- Transfer CFT.
 - 512 characters when transferring between two Transfer CFTs.

 This parameter allows a message to be conveyed from one user to another